justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 ### Layout spacing

-Horizontal spacing within design layouts should always try to adhere to our predefined Grids.
-As we follow an element first approach, try to expand your components to fill up the necessary columns within the Grid.
+Horizontal spacing within design layouts should always try to adhere to our predefined grids.
+As we follow an element-first approach, try to expand your components to fill up the necessary columns within the Grid.

-Regarding vertical spacing, make sure to use spacing as a way to create meaningful blocks of content, using bigger and smaller spacing measures to improve the visual hierarchy of your layout and to keep a consisten vertical rythm within the page.
+Regarding vertical spacing, make sure to use spacing as a way to create meaningful blocks of content, using bigger and smaller spacing measures to improve the visual hierarchy of your layout and to keep a consistent vertical rhythm within the page.

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/layout-spacing.svg",
 width: "904.01px",
-caption: "In the example above you can see how most of the vertical spacing (pink guides) has been defined using our spacing scale, while horizontal spacing is mostly defined by the Layout Grid (purple guides – make sure your Grids are turned on to see these)."
+caption: "In the example above you can see how most of the vertical spacing (pink guides) has been defined using our spacing scale, while horizontal spacing is mostly defined by the layout grid (purple guides – make sure your Grids are turned on to see these)."
 } %}

 ### Component spacing

 A good rule of thumb for designing components is to try using the same spacing value for all your outer paddings, as this will make the overall component look more balanced.
-Also, try to use alignment centre alignment for design elements that are smaller than the area they occupy (e.g. the Toggle Button).
+Also, try to use centre alignment for design elements that are smaller than the area they occupy (e.g. the toggle button).

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/component-spacing.svg",